DeepakArora76/nativescript-dna-deviceinfo/README.md

 Kindly visit [typescript demo](https://github.com/DeepakArora76/nativescript-dna-deviceinfo/tree/master/demo) or [js demo](https://github.com/DeepakArora76/NativescriptDeviceInfoJSDemo.git) repository for practical implementation guidance and hints.

 ## Changelogs:
+- 3.3.1: Fix a crash related to the retrieval of wifi SSID on iOS 13.0 version and above.
-- 3.3.0: Added "wifiIpv4Address" and "cellularIpv4Address" API for iOS and Android.
+- 3.3.0: Added "wifiIpv4Address" and "cellularIpv4Address" APIs for iOS and Android.
 Fixed issues related to Bluetooth detection for Android.
 - 3.2.1: Updated Apple's mobile device codes types a.k.a. machine ids (e.g. `iPhone1,1`, `Watch1,1`, etc.) and their matching product names.
 - 3.2.0: The API "userAgent" is modified to return Promise. iOS implementation of it uses WKWebView.
 - 3.1.0: Tested on iOS devices, software version 14.2.1.
 Fixed issues around the API "deviceId" on iOS.